505e06b2/FrostyToolsuite-Linux/readme.md

 1. Click "Open"
 1. Open your Steam Library and find this new entry
 1. Right click this entry, and open "Properties..."
-1. Is is likely a good idea to rename this Shortcut: in the textbox at the top, change the "*.exe" text to something more suitable
+1. It is likely a good idea to rename this Shortcut: in the textbox at the top, change the "*.exe" text to something more suitable
 1. Under Shortcut, paste the following into the "Launch Options" textbox - if using an external drive, this will need to be altered to your custom path: `STEAM_COMPAT_DATA_PATH="$HOME/.steam/steam/steamapps/compatdata/1222680/" %command%`.
 You cannot use tilde (`~`) in the Steam launch settings, but you can use environment variables.
 1. Under Compatibility, enable "Force the use of a specific Steam Play compatibility tool".
 Select the same Proton version as your game
 1. Close the Properties dialog